dawasamden1108/My-personal-repository/README.md

-Hi there 👋
+Hi there, I am Dawa samden sherpa

-🔭 I’m currently working on a portfolio website,
+I have worked on a portfolio website,

-🌱 I’m currently learning HTML, CSS, and JavaScript.
+I’m currently learning HTML, CSS, and JavaScript.